MAFA: Managing False Negatives for Vision-Language Pre-training: Experimental Results

 \subsection{Comparison with baselines}

-In Table \ref{tab:SOTA}, we mainly compare our method with various VLP techniques solely trained on the same 4M training dataset.
-COSMO outperforms other baselines in multiple downstream tasks (IRTR, VQA, NLVR2), on both the 4M-Noisy and 4M-Clean datasets.
-Notably, COSMO even surpasses ALBEF (14M) and competes with BLIP (14M) on certain metrics, despite being trained on a significantly smaller dataset.
-Specifically, COSMO achieves significant improvements over GRIT-VLP, with a substantial margin of $+1.4\%$ IR/R@1, $+1.6\%$ TR/R@1 on MS-COCO and +1.1\% on NLVR test-P. These results clearly show the significance of addressing false negatives when leveraging hard negative mining.
-Additionally, we believe that the comparison between BLIP (4M-Clean) and our COSMO (4M-Noisy) shows that the effectiveness of managing false negatives may surpass the effectiveness of focusing on eliminating false positives.
-Furthermore, the enhanced performance of COSMO (4M-Clean) over COSMO (4M-Noisy) shows the synergistic effect of addressing both false positives and negatives.
+In Table \ref{tab:SOTA}, we observe that our approach consistently outperforms other baselines in multiple downstream tasks (IRTR, VQA, NLVR2).
+Notably, MAFA even surpasses ALBEF (14M) and competes with BLIP (14M) on certain metrics, despite being trained on a significantly smaller dataset.
+Specifically, MAFA achieves significant improvements over GRIT-VLP, with a substantial margin of $+1.4\%$ IR/R@1, $+1.6\%$ TR/R@1 on MS-COCO and $+1.1\%$ on NLVR2 dev.
+These results clearly show the significance of addressing false negatives when leveraging hard negative mining.
+Additionally, we believe that the comparison between BLIP (4M-Clean) and our MAFA shows that the effectiveness of managing false negatives may surpass the impact of mitigating false positives.
+Furthermore, the enhanced performance of MAFA (4M-Clean) over MAFA shows the synergistic effect of addressing both false positives and negatives.